SixteenThousand/neovim-config/README.md

     - [ ] fully utilise telescope API; use table for options instead of "list"
     - [ ] integrate shada files into Amber sessions?
+    - [ ] check for session file on start up
 - [x] fix & extend `:Fold` command:
     - [x] have python-style indentation folding, OR more C-style indentation folding, OR just use braces as fold markers